zalando/gulp-check-unused-css/README.md

 * ``0.0.3``: Introduce ``ignoreClassNames``, ``ignoreClassPatterns``

 ##Contributions/TODO List
 This project was recently revived and is actively and enthusiastically seeking contributors.
-Here's the plan for its necst development phase:
+Here's the plan for its next development phase:
 - Improve code documentation
 - Update dependencies and gulp tasks
 - Add support for LESS/Sass